-During the first nine months of 2017, cash flows from operating activities used cash of \$125.0 million compared with cash used of \$9.2 million in 2016.
-In the first nine months of 2017, cash flows from operations was comprised of \$16.9 million of cash generated from operating activities before changes in non-cash working capital and a \$141.9 million use of cash derived from changes in non-cash working capital and other items.
-In the first nine months of 2016, the comparative amounts were \$34.2 million of cash generated from operations before changes in non-cash working capital and other items.
-The year-over-year decrease in cash flows from operations before changes in non-cash working capital and other items.
-The year-over-year decrease in cash flows from operations before changes in non-cash working capital in the first nine months of 2017 is primarily the result of the \$6.9 million net income in the first nine months of 2017 compared to \$19.2 million net income in the first nine months of 2016 and the change in income tax expense year-over-year.
-In the first nine months of 2017, changes in the amount of non-cash working capital used cash in total of \$141.9 million compared to a use of cash of \$43.4 million in the first nine months of 2016.
-The primary drivers of the change are the decrease in accounts payable, increase in income tax payments and an increase in accounts receivable, which were partially offset by the billing and collection of costs and estimated earning in excess of billings related to the Casey House project.
+During 2017, cash flows from operating activities used cash of \$91.1 million compared with cash generated of \$43.7 million in 2016.
+In 2017, cash flows from operations was comprised of \$29.6 million of cash generated from operating activities before changes in non-cash working capital and a \$120.7 million use of cash derived from changes in non-cash working capital relating to operating activities.
+In 2016, the comparative amounts were \$48.4 million of cash generated from operations before changes in non-cash working capital and \$4.8 million use of cash derived from changes in non-cash working capital relating to operating activities.
+The year-over-year decrease in cash flows from operations before changes in non-cash working capital in 2017 is primarily the result of the \$11.6 million net income in 2017 compared to \$25.0 million net income in 2016 and the change in income tax expense year-over-year.
+In 2017, changes in the amount of non-cash working capital and other used cash in total of \$113.2 million compared to a generation of cash of \$47.0 million in 2016.
+The primary drivers of the change are the decrease in accounts payable in 2017 and the payment of income taxes in 2017 accrued in 2016.
+In 2017, billing and collection of costs and estimated earnings in excess of billings related to the Casey House project were billed and collected.
+The remaining use of cash is related to the Moncton Downtown Centre.
 Proceeds and repayments of the non-recourse debt relating to alternative finance projects are included in financing activities.